Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 > [!TIP]
 > See the [MVVM Support](../mvvm-support.md) topic for more information on how to use the library's view models and view templates to create and manage your application's bars controls with MVVM techniques.

-## Control Groups (`Classic` layout only)
+## Control Groups (Classic layout mode only)

-A [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup) is only relevant when a ribbon is using the [Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic) layout mode and can be omitted if only the [Simplified](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Simplified) layout mode is supported.
+A [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup) is only relevant when a ribbon is using the `Classic` layout mode and can be omitted if only the `Simplified` layout mode is to be supported.

 The primary purpose of a [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup) is to enable variant sizing of the controls within the group.
 See the [Resizing and Variants](resizing.md) topic for more details on resizing.